tulustul/Civi-Orbis/wiki/gdd.md

 ### Game title

 `Civi orbis` means `People of the world`.
 At least I hope so because I don't know latin :) First and foremost it sounds cool.
 It also corresponds with one the game's main distinct features -> nations.

-## Public works

-Player accumulates `public work points` by specialized buildings or `slavery`.
-Then he can spend those points to build various tile improvements.

-Tile improvements consume some `public work points` per turn.
-When run out of `public work points` random tile improvement is damaged.

 ## Military